dev-luqman/wikipedia_search/README.md

 5. requirement.txt - requirement needed for the app
 6. Dockerfile - for containeration of application
 7. Makefile - Simplifying common use code
+8. wiki_api.py - Running wiki app as api using flask

 ### Local (Virtual Environment)
 1. Install python3 and pip